csibman27/LCManagerV3/README.md

 To enhance data integrity and user experience, I have integrated validation checks using Joi for nearly all input forms within the application.
 This ensures that user inputs are validated before being processed, thereby reducing errors and enhancing overall data quality.

-Furthermore, in terms of the application's architecture, I have opted to rework the outdated Model-View-Controller (MVC) structure to create a more modern and scalable design that aligns with current best practices in software development.

-## Google Api

-I have already registered an APi key with google so I only had to go through the setting of adding another type of sign in mechanism through firebase consol.

 ## Git Approach Adopted